 Companies and organizations deploying drones with thermal imaging to conduct surveillance or security rely on several key factors when choosing their equipment.

-There is normally a pay-off between resolution and stealth, the further a drone is from a target the less likely it is to be detected but the more compromised the thermal imaging could be.
+There is normally a pay-off between resolution and stealth.
+The further a drone is from a target the less likely it is to be detected but the more compromised the thermal imaging could be.
 Interestingly, the intelligence and defense sectors are working on intelligence, surveillance, target acquisition, and reconnaissance (ISTAR) to ensure the use of thermal drones is as beneficial as possible.

 Many ISTAR operations require a discreet presence and the ability to function and monitor without detection.
-Therefore, it is important to have a rotor design which minimizes noise as well as strong sensor payloads, which enable sufficient distance from objects of interest.
+Therefore, it is important to have a rotor design which minimizes noise.
+As well as strong sensor payloads, which enable sufficient distance from objects of interest.

 Intelligent commercial drones with infrared technology

-Even within this relatively new area of the surveillance and security industry, huge leaps are being made with the deployment or artificial intelligence (AI).
+Even within this relatively new area of the surveillance and security industry, huge leaps are made with the deployment or artificial intelligence (AI).

 In contrast to consumer drones, these commercial solutions use Beyond Visual Line of Sight technology to further enhance object detection and tracking.